tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. --------

-The multi-dimensional analog model uses an efficient generic purpose multi-dimensional mathematical function API.
-The analog model represents signal spectral power density [W/Hz] as a multi-dimensional function of time [s] and frequency [Hz].
+The dimensional analog model uses an efficient generic purpose multi-dimensional mathematical function API.
+The analog model represents signal spectral power density [W/Hz] as a 2-dimensional function of time [s] and frequency [Hz].

 The API provides primitive functions (e.g. constant function), function compositions (e.g. function addition), and allows creating new functions either by implementing the required C++ interface or by combining existing implementations.
 Here are some example functions provided by the API: